migpires/Contact-Form/README.md

 #Contact Form

 This repository holds a Contact Form built with Symfony 2 with field validations including Recaptcha 2 from Google.
 After submitted will send an email to the admin with the client data and message.
 The form also allows the client to send a copy of the message to his email.
+It also has a language switcher from english to german.